We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There are a handful of companies that specialize in weighted blankets, including:

 - SensaCalm.
 SensaCalm carries premade and custom weighted blankets.
-SensaCalm weighted blankets start at roughly $100.
+SensaCalm weighted blankets start around $100.

 - Layla.
-Layla specializes in mattresses and pillows, but they also carry a weighted blanket that starts at around $129.
+Layla specializes in mattresses and pillows, but they also carry a weighted blanket that starts at $169.

 The study found promising results for participants who used the weighted vest during a continuous performance test.
-These participants experienced reductions in falling off task, leaving their seat, and fidgeting.
+These participants experienced reductions in falling off task, leaving their seats, and fidgeting.

 Insomnia and sleep disorders

-In this small study, 18 participants with osteoarthritis received massage therapy on their knee for 8 weeks.
-Study participants noted the massage therapy helped reduce knee pain and improve their quality of life.
+In this small study, 18 participants with osteoarthritis received massage therapy on one of their knees for eight weeks.
+Study participants noted the massage therapy helped reduce knee pain and improved their quality of life.

 Massage therapy applies deep pressure to osteoarthritic joints, so it’s possible that similar benefits may be experienced when using a weighted blanket.